ClaudioChicoDev/YouGov-Technical-Assessment/README.md

     REDIS_PASSWORD= changeMe # Always use a strong password in production

     # Concurrency settings
-    MAX_CONCURRENT_WORKERS=5 # This is the maximum number of concurrent workers that will be used for concurrent tasks
+    MAX_CONCURRENT_WORKERS=5 # This is the maximum number of workers that will be used for concurrent tasks by a single initiator

     # Cache settings
     CACHE_TTL=10  # This is the default TTL for the Redis cached data (in seconds)